 This action responds to the fact that people need financial support and assistance in maintaining and restoring their historic structures, which provide a public benefit to our community.
 This action will occur annually beginning in 2026 (Action #52).

-Goal 4: Protect the natural environment and archaeological resources
+Goal 4: Protect cultural landscapes and archaeological resources

 Figure 23: NPS: Cultural Landscapes 101 (nps.gov/articles/ cultural_landscapes-101.htm